 Resources to Help You Achieve Your Goals

 Along with the Canadian traditions, the Telfer School of Management values and fosters an environment for all talents to thrive, through both professional growth and personal development.
 In turn, these values will help create a community that truly reflects who we are.
-Through different initiatives and partnerships, the School continues to evolve and strive to make significant contributions in the life of its members.
+Through different initiatives and partnerships, the School continues to evolve and strive to make significant contributions to the life of its members.

 Why Scholarships Are Important